-One agent, let’s call him Tony, works in Penn Station in New York City.
-His companion, Vic, works in Washington, D.C.
+One agent, let’s call him Tony, works in New York City’s Penn Station.
+His companion, Vic, works in Union Station in Washington, D.C.

-Vic from DC says his job at Union Station is fairly peaceful.
+What do you mean, Vic asks?
+My job at Union Station is really peaceful.
 Passengers walk into the terminal, quickly learn where their departure gate will be, and then gather nearby.
 They wait quietly.
-Sometimes he sees them chatting with one another while they stand in line.
+Sometimes I see them chatting with one another while they stand in line.

 Finally, I would hire statisticians to identify troublemakers.
-As soon as passengers buy tickets, a screening tool would check their names in a database to see if they have been reported for causing trouble on other trains.
+As soon as passengers buy tickets, a screening tool would check a database to see if they have been reported for causing trouble on other trains.
 We would never be able to track them all, but we could control the worst of them.

 Wow, that sounds incredible, Vic observes.
 But, why do people behave so badly in New York?
-It’s a shame that you would have to do those things to have an orderly station.
+It’s a shame that you have to do those things to have an orderly station.

 That’s what I don’t understand, Vic says.
-I’ve been working train lines between New York and DC for many years.
+I’ve been working train lines between New York and DC for years.
 The people are the same.
 Union Station is always full of New Yorkers and Penn Station passengers are not all from New York.
 So, why do passengers in Penn Station act like jerks when they don’t act that way in Union Station?

 Maybe it’s not about the innate characteristics of the passengers, Vic muses.
 Maybe it’s about context.
 Tell me more about the boarding process.
 How do passengers in Penn Station line up for boarding?

 Yeah, Tony answers.
 Well, except the First Class passengers and the frequent travelers who qualify to use the Acela Lounge.
 They get to sneak onto the train early.

-So, Vic asks, the elites are spared the worst parts of the experience while regular folks have to battle their way onto the train?
-Uh, well, yeah, Tony admits.
+Vic smiles.
+Oh, so the privileged, elite travelers are spared the worst parts of the experience while all the regular folks have to battle their way onto the train?

 Vic adds with a squint, and so I’m guessing those elite travelers will not have to participate in your counseling program and they won’t be watched by uniformed security staff?